The Animal

-The Animal is a 2001 American comedy film directed by Luke Greenfield, written by Tom Brady and Rob Schneider from a story conceived by Brady.
+The Animal is a 2001 American comedy film directed by Luke Greenfield (in his feature length directorial debut), and written by Tom Brady and Rob Schneider from a story conceived by Brady.
 It stars Schneider in the lead role, alongside Colleen Haskell, John C. McGinley, Guy Torry, and Edward Asner with supporting roles by Michael Caton and Louis Lombardi.
 The film depicts a police station evidence clerk who is critically injured and is put back together by a mad scientist who transplants animal parts, resulting in strange animalistic changes to his behavior.

 Produced by Revolution Studios and Adam Sandler's production company Happy Madison Productions, The Animal was released by Columbia Pictures in the United States on June 1, 2001.
 The film received unfavorable reviews.

 Plot

 Marvin Mange is an evidence clerk at the local Elkerton police precinct who dreams of becoming an officer like his late father.
-However, despite physically training, as result of his medical conditions, he repeatedly fails the physical examination.
+However, despite physically training, as a result of his medical conditions, he repeatedly fails the physical examination.
 Marvin receives little respect from the populace and is especially tormented by Sergeant Doug Sisk.
 He is smitten with environmentalist Rianna Holmes, but fumbles on a first encounter with her.

 While alone at the station, Marvin receives an emergency call; with no officers available, he responds himself.
 While on the way, he drives off a cliff and is grievously injured.
 However, he is rescued by mad scientist Dr. Wilder, who saves his life by replacing his damaged body parts with animal organs.
 Days later, Marvin, unaware of what happened, resumes his normal life but discovers that he can now perform extraordinary physical feats, his medical health no longer an issue, and possesses keen animal-like instincts.
 While visiting his friend Miles at an airport, Marvin sniffs out and apprehends a man attempting to smuggle drugs in his rectum.
 The event garners positive media attention, so he is promoted to full-fledged police officer assigned under Sisk.

 Over several days, Marvin awakens from bouts of sleepwalking, hearing subsequent reports of attacks in the night being attributed to a savage beast.
 Wilder introduces himself to Marvin, cautioning him that while the operation improved him, it also resulted in strong animalistic urges as a side-effect.
 Despite continued predicaments and embarrassments caused by his instinctual animal behaviors, Marvin's abilities allow him to excel as an officer and bond with Rianna.
 However, Marvin is questioned after a brutal attack on a cow; a police sketch implicates Marvin as the culprit, and Marvin is subsequently placed on leave.